erAmanpal/Notes/README.md

 # Notes

-I just create this repo to upload the notes of DS
+I just create this repo to upload the notes/ rading material.